hardcamls/zprize/msm-test.md

 ## Building the design from source

 Instructions are given below for building from source.
-A prerequisite is that OCaml has been setup (outlined in the main [README.md](https://github.com/fyquah/hardcaml_zprize/blob/master/README.md)).
+A prerequisite is that OCaml has been set up (outlined in the main [README.md](https://github.com/fyquah/hardcaml_zprize/blob/master/README.md)).

-It is important you use the AMI version 1.10.5 and Vivado version 2020.2 to acheive the same results.
+It is important you use the AMI version 1.10.5 and Vivado version 2020.2 to achieve the same results.
 The `rtl_checksum` expected of the Verilog when generated from the Hardcaml source is 1929f78e1e4bafd9cf88d507a3afa055.

 ### Compiling the BLS12-377 reference

 Run `cargo build` in `libs/rust/ark_bls12_377_g1` to compile the dynamic library exposing a reference implementation of the BLS12-377 g1 curve.
-This is necessary for the expect tests and verilog generator to work expectedly.
+This is necessary for the unit tests and verilog generator to work correctly.

 z3 should also be installed to run Hardcaml RTL simulations.